Associated Student Union

 The ASU sponsors various clubs, departments, resources, and events on campus.
 Every student has benefited from the ASU in some way.
 In the past, Student leaders have successfully lobbied for more classes and funded resources on campus that benefited all students.

-First 450 students who pay their $10 fee for Fall 2014 will receive a free tote bag, highlighter, pen, and discount card.
+Paid members will receive a free tote bag, highlighter, pen, and discount card.
+While supplies last.

 WHY SHOULD I GET INVOLVED WITH THE ASU?

 The ASU provides opportunities for leadership, inclusion, and team building in addition to providing fun activities on campus.
 Here is a student's account of why she got involved in the ASU:

 "I'm a returning student, I've been in the entertainment business (mostly as a dancer) and like every industry work has been slow.
 I decided to go back to school to at least get my AA and a Child Development Certificate and signed up for online classes.
 I took a Criminology class not realizing it was sociology, thought it would be about the law.
 Was going to drop it, went in to meet the teacher (prof Scott) and she so encouraged me...
 [S]he told me about the [sociology] club and I went to a meeting.
 I have never been a member of any club but her enthusiasm and passion for the subject inspired me to join the club.
 I am now a Sociology major and have learned so much by being involved with the many events that our club puts on.
 I've become so much more aware and open, to well, almost everything.
 I also love club days, bringing awareness to many different issues that effect us all.
 I am a proud member of The Sociology Experiment!" -- A.